 6-F (3) Disciplinary Action

 The Vice Provost will receive and review the investigative report and consult with the President of the Academic Senate and the relevant Dean.
-When warranted and considering the seriousness of the offense and all the circumstances, the Vice Provost will proceed to take action as set forth in Section 6-I. For cases alleging a violation of the University policy against sexual harassment, or any form of gender-based misconduct, both the complainant and the accused shall be notified, in writing and on the same day, of the disciplinary decision as well as any change in that decision.
+When warranted and considering the seriousness of the offense and all the circumstances, the Vice Provost will proceed to take action as set forth in Section 6-I. For cases alleging a violation of the University policy against sexual harassment, or any form of gender-based misconduct, both the complainant and the respondent shall be notified, in writing and on the same day, of the disciplinary decision as well as any change in that decision.

-The accused may file a grievance as provided in Section 6-G within ten days of being notified of the Vice Provost’s decision.
+The respondent may file a grievance as provided in Section 6-G within ten days of being notified of the Vice Provost’s decision.
 For cases alleging a violation of the University policy against sexual harassment, or any form of gender-based misconduct, both parties will have the same rights to file a grievance within the same timeframe.
 And should either party do so, the document will be forwarded to the other party.

 However, dismissal for cause and demotion as defined in Section 8‑D (5) of Chapter 8, shall occur only pursuant to the formal proceedings set forth in Section 8-D (2) of Chapter 8, commencing with Step 4, if the Provost decides to bring formal charges on the recommendation of the Vice Provost.
 In making such a recommendation to the Provost, the Vice Provost shall confirm that the alleged offender received a statement of evidence and was allowed 18 calendar days to provide comments in writing.
 The Vice Provost will consider any comments provided and will share them, and the statement of evidence, with the Provost.
 Moreover, for cases alleging a violation of the University policy against sexual harassment, or any form of gender-based misconduct, the Vice Provost shall confirm that the complainant also received the statement of evidence and was allowed 18 calendar days to provide comments in writing, and that the comments of each were forwarded to the other party.
-When there has been an appeal of findings or opportunity of the accused to submit comments, the anticipated timeframe for decision on action is 15 days after the appeal is resolved or the accused’s comments are received, whichever is later, unless the Vice Provost authorizes an extension of the timeframe for good cause and with written notice to the accuser and the accused of the delay and the reason for the delay.
+When there has been an appeal of findings or opportunity of the respondent to submit comments, the anticipated timeframe for decision on action is 15 days after the appeal is resolved or the respondent’s comments are received, whichever is later, unless the Vice Provost authorizes an extension of the timeframe for good cause and with written notice to the complainant and the respondent of the delay and the reason for the delay.

 6-F (4) Notifications